sth144/.workflow/README.md

 * put node_exporter service definition under source control
 * install script for systemd services
 ### Workflow
+* need to carry out a thorough round of cleanup, organization, documentation on entire repo
 * need to work out a good dev workflow where you can modify src/*/shared and continuously update local versions automatically.
     * new Makefile target
 * is there really a need for stage/*?
 Not necessary to figure that out just yet